x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/accessibility/use-screen-reader-to-archive-mailbox-items-in-exchange-admin-center.md

 9. Press Enter.
 You hear "Are you sure you want to enable the archive?"
 With the focus on the **Yes** button, press Enter.

+   > [!TIP]
+   >
-   > **Tip**: If you want to enable archiving for additional users, move the focus back to the list of mailboxes by pressing Ctrl+Shift+F6.
+   > If you want to enable archiving for additional users, move the focus back to the list of mailboxes by pressing Ctrl+Shift+F6.
 Select the name you want by pressing the Down Arrow key or the Up Arrow key, and repeat steps 7 through 9.
+   >

-    **Note**: For more information, go to [Enable archive mailboxes in the Security & Compliance Center](https://docs.microsoft.com/microsoft-365/compliance/enable-archive-mailboxes).
+   > For more information, go to [Enable archive mailboxes in the Security & Compliance Center](https://docs.microsoft.com/microsoft-365/compliance/enable-archive-mailboxes).

 ## Disable mailbox archiving for a user